Greenmount, Greater Manchester: Geography

-Kirklees Trail / Former Railway Line
+Kirklees Trail / former railway line

-At one time Greenmount village was a stopping point from Bury to Holcombe Brook via a rail line operated by the Lancashire & Yorkshire Railway, this line was closed to passengers in 1968.
-The old rail line is now the central footpath through a park and nature trail through Kirklees Valley called Kirklees Trail, this trail provides an alternative flat route for pedestrians to access the neighbouring town of Tottington (the alternative route by road involves negotiating two steep hills via the A676 or 'Stormer Hill').
+At one time Greenmount village was a stopping point from Bury to Holcombe Brook via a railway line operated by the Lancashire and Yorkshire Railway, this line was closed to passengers in 1968.
+The old railway line is now the central footpath through a park and nature trail through Kirklees Valley called Kirklees Trail.
+The footpath also forms part of National Cycle Route 6, connecting Greenmount to Manchester city centre to the south.
 There is also a lake popular with fishermen, an impressive bridge over the river, a bird sanctuary (Greenmount Wild Bird Sanctuary) and a cricket club all situated along the trail.